-TEAM 187 TENNIS: SKILL DEVELOPMENT AND CONDITIONING
+TEAM 184 SOCCER: SKILL DEVELOPMENT AND CONDITIONING

-Focuses on mastering individual skills and doubles team concepts.
-It is designed to improve the individual techniques of students wishing to play intercollegiate community college tennis.
-Students also participate in numerous competitive drills and tennis conditioning.
+Focuses on mastering individual skills and team concepts.
+It is designed to improve the individual technique of students wishing to play intercollegiate community college soccer.
+Students also participate in numerous competitive drills and soccer conditioning.
 Demonstrated ability is required.
 May be repeated for credit up to 3 times.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
 PREREQ: None.
-Transfer: CSU: E2, UC.
+Transfer: CSU: E2, UC\.